Dinner with the Diehards: A Chat About Investing

 I thought it was fascinating to listen to Van, who is trying to educate herself so that she can direct her own investments.
 She's new to this, and trying to learn as much as possible so that she can make her own decisions.
 “None of the financial advisors I've talked to really knows what's going on either, so I might as well do it myself,” she says.
 She figures that she'd rather make her own mistakes than pay somebody else to make mistakes for her.
 So, she's educating herself by reading books and coming to meetings like this Bogleheads gathering.

-All of us agreed with her, I think, which probably isn't surprising.
+All of us agreed with her, I think, which probably isn’t surprising.
 Loren said, “No matter who you talk to for advice, never forget that you are the boss of your own money.”
 I agree with this 100%.
-In fact, in May I published a guest post at Boing Boing about the importance of DIY finance.
-(No need to look it up; I'll be posting it here at GRS in a few weeks.)
+In fact, in May I published an article at Boing Boing about the importance of DIY finance.
+(No need to look it up; I’ll be posting it here at GRS in a few weeks.)

 Picking stocks — or not